 The salary listed in the vacancy announcement includes the geographical locality pay.

-TYPE OF POSITION: This position is being filled on a full-time, permanent basis.
+: This position is being filled on a full-time, permanent basis.

 PROMOTION POTENTIAL: GS-13 is the full performance level.

 Additional selections may be made from this announcement.

 If selected for this position, you will: